castedo/cnest/docs/podman.md

 !!! danger
-    If you use SELinux, you want to disable SELinux separation for containers that should have access files under your home directory.
+    If you use SELinux, you want to disable SELinux separation for containers that should have access to files under your home directory.
     See the [SELinux section](#selinux) below.

 !!! tip